DFKI-NLP/dfki-nlp.github.io/content/post/emnlp2023/index.md

 projects: []
 ---

 One paper from DFKI-NLP authors has been accepted for publication as a Findings paper at [EMNLP 2023](https://2023.emnlp.org/), the 2023 Conference on Empirical Methods in Natural Language Processing.
 The conference is planned to be a hybrid meeting and will take place in Singapore, from Dec 6th to Dec 10th, 2023.
 The paper introduces the InterroLang framework for dialog-based explanations of NLP models and datasets.
-It adapts the conversational explanation framework TalkToModel to the NLP domain, and add new NLP-specific operations such as free-text rationalizations."
+It adapts the conversational explanation framework TalkToModel to the NLP domain, and add new NLP-specific operations such as free-text rationalizations.

 {{< cite page="/publication/emnlp2023-feldhus-interrolang" view="4" >}}